$6,000 raised for children’s cancer research!

-We’re working to transfer journal posts from caringbridge.org.
-For at least the next little while new posts will be added to caringbridge and duplicated on mayathedragon.com.
+We continue to write journal posts on both caringbridge.org and here on MTD.
+Once Maya stops treatment, we will likely just update on mayathedragon.com.
 The wonderfully supportive comments from those following on caringbridge will take more time to move over–please visit Maya’s caringbridge site to read the uplifting, loving, and beautiful sentiments that keep our spirits floating above.

 Please visit our friends page.

 Please visit Maya’s Knights for a humble tribute to our supporters.

 It all began: On February 11, 2016 Sara and I noticed some unusual bruising on her arms, shins, back, and chest.
 Maya’s baby brother, Lincoln, had a pediatrician appointment scheduled for the following morning, so we decided to piggy back on Lincoln’s appointment and have Maya checked out.
 The doc recommended that we take Maya to Carson Tahoe Hospital to do lab work.
 The results came back within a few hours with the shocking possibility that Maya might have leukemia.
 Panicked and disoriented, we packed up the kids and a few items, and within twenty minutes we were on the way to Oakland Children’s Hospital.